-Jurisdictional coverage: All the hypothetical facts on the exam will take place in one or more hypothetical or unspecified states within the United States, with no circuit court of appeals specified.
+Jurisdictional coverage: All the hypothetical facts on the exam will take place in one or more hypothetical or unspecified states within the United States which adhere to the UCC, and additionally you should expect one or more international transactions with possible events taking place in foreign jurisdictions.
+For foreign jurisdictions, you should know that Canada and Mexico are CISG signatories.
+For other countries, the exam will disclose CISG-signatory status.
+No circuit court of appeals will be specified.
 You will not be tested on the law of any particular state, municipality, or circuit.
+But you should know that every state except Louisiana has adopted the UCC in some form.

-Kinds of questions (legal analysis, theory/policy, etc.): The essay portion of the exam will call only for you to provide legal analysis (e.g., to analyze the parties' legal positions, including possibly explaining how you would advise a client).
-There will not be a "theory" or "policy" type question that, for example, calls for you to provide arguments for a change in the law.
-On the multiple-choice portion, you might see a question on theory.
-Recall that we studied an economic perspective on the negligence standard (Carroll Towing and "BPL" analysis), and we discussed a feminist perspective in relation to the reasonable-person standard.
+Kinds of questions (legal analysis, theory/policy, etc.): The essay portion of the exam will call only for you to provide lawyerly analysis - that is, legal analysis (e.g., to analyze the parties' legal positions, including possibly explaining how you would advise a client), possibly accompanied by practical advice based on what you learned in the course.
+There will not be a "theory" or "policy" type essay question that, for example, calls for you to provide arguments for a change in the law.